The Boxall Profile Online

 What is the Boxall Profile Online?

-The Boxall Profile is an online invaluable resource for the assessment of children and young people's social, emotional and behavioural development.
-You can access it here - http://www.boxallprofile.org.
+The Boxall Profile is an online invaluable resource for the assessment of children and young people's social, emotional and behavioural development in all educational settings.
+You can access the assessment on our new website here.

 The Boxall Profile is a two-part assessment tool designed to track the progress of cognitive development and behavioural traits of children and young people through their education.
 The two-part checklist, which is completed by staff who know the child and young person best, is quick — and, very importantly, identifies the levels of skills the children and young people possess to access learning.
 The Boxall Profile Online is, from a practical point of view, very easy to use and accessible.